 GOOD FOR: Selling eBooks!

-This is the platform I use to sell the Blog Pretty eBook and I really have only good things to say about it!
+This is the platform I used to sell the Blog Pretty eBook and I really have only good things to say about it!
 It was easy to set up my product to sell, to grab the selling button URL for the button on my sales page, to track sales and to run my Affiliate program.
-I haven’t had an ounce of trouble and I plan to stick with Sendowl for all upcoming eBooks too!

 GOOD FOR: Running an online store